Vyral/base-template/_posts/2022-03-23-tenant-screening-is-the-key-to-our-eviction-guarantee.md

 title: Tenant Screening Is the Key to Our Eviction Guarantee
 date: 2022-03-23 00:00:00
 tags:
-excerpt: Here’s some helpful info about our Eviction Guarantee at HI Pacific.
+excerpt: Here’s some helpful info about our eviction guarantee at HI Pacific.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Duke+Kimhan/2022/Tenant+Screening+Is+the+Key+to+Our+Eviction+Guarantee.mp4
 pullquote: